Kinto/kinto/docs/tutorials/permissions.rst

 Permissions and groups
 ======================

-So far, only the creator of the initial bucket (i.e. the blog admin) can write articles.
-Let us invite some writers to create articles!
+So far only the creator of the initial bucket (i.e. the blog admin) can write articles.
+Let's invite some writers to create articles!

-We will create a new group ``writers``, with *Natim* main principal in the members.
+We will create a new group ``writers`` with *natim* as a principal members.

 .. code-block:: http